PragmaticFlow/NBomber.Docs/docs/cluster/manual-cluster.md

 ## ManualCluster Config

 This is a basic example of ManualCluster configuration for a cluster with two nodes (Coordinator + 1 Agent).
-This config looks similar to [AutoCluster config](auto-cluster#autocluster-config), except it contains the settings for AgentGroups.
+This config looks similar to [AutoCluster config](auto-cluster#autocluster-config), except it contains `"ManualCluster"` instead of `"AutoCluster"` and the settings for `AgentGroups`.

 ```json title="manual-cluster-config.json"
 {